Assembly Point Water Quality Coalition

 Download File

-Nothing has been found to show the presence of truly paleo Indians on Assembly Point; however a resident of Assembly Point whose family, The Weinmans are still here on Assembly Point Road, Tom Weinman and his brother excavated their properties in the 1960's and found presence of Archaic and Woodland Indians.
-See the document file below this text for the archaeologic report he completed on the findings which indicated on going presence, most likely seasonal and non permanent of Indians using this area for hunting and fishing camps.
+Nothing has been found to show the presence of truly paleo Indians on Assembly Point.
+The Weinman family still lives here on Assembly Point Road.
+Tom Weinman and his brother , Paul, excavated their properties in the 1960's and found the presence of Archaic and Woodland Indians.
+See the document below for their archaeologic report they completed on the findings which indicated on going presence, most likely seasonal and non-permanent of Indians using this area for hunting and fishing camps.

 complied_weinman_document.docx